Technology’s Role in Getting Better Applications

 Whether you are making grants or giving scholarships, the number and the quality of the applications you receive makes a big difference to everyone involved.
-If you get too many applications you are probably wasting your applicants’ time (as well as your own).
-But too few applications and you may be missing opportunities.
+If you get too many applications, you are probably wasting your applicants’ time (as well as your own).
+But too few applications, and you may be missing opportunities.
 What about the quality of the applications you get?
-Incomplete applications waste time - for both you and your applicants - and a poorly written application can take more time to review or could disqualify an applicant you might otherwise fund.
+Incomplete applications waste time—for both you and your applicants—and a poorly written application can take more time to review or disqualify an applicant you might otherwise fund.

 Most funders know intuitively when they have a problem with the number and quality of their applications when they begin their review process (if not before).
 But that doesn’t mean you need to rely on your “feel” for the problem.
 Nor do you need to remember what happens from year to year.

 Instead, there are some basic measures you can use to track the quality of the applications you are getting from year to year.
 With these in place, you can employ technology to change the experience for applicants and reviewers and track your progress in making improvements.

 Tracking Your Applications